Rugby has been seen as New Zealand’s national game since the early 20th century – more because of the numbers who watch it than the numbers who play.

 Other forms of rugby

-Sevens rugby has teams of seven and seven-minute halves.
+Sevens rugby has teams of seven who play seven-minute halves.
 The Wellington Sevens was a popular annual tournament in the 2000s.
 In 2016 sevens rugby made its debut as an Olympic sport at the Rio games.
 In touch, tackling is replaced by touching.
-Teams often include both men and women.
+Touch teams often include both men and women.